openeuropa/oe_showcase/README.md

 ## Media copyright overlay

-Showcase enables the copyright overlay for media images, remote videos, and AV Portal photos/videos using the OpenEuropa Bootstrap Theme recipes and media templates.
+Showcase enables the copyright overlay for media images, remote videos, and AV Portal photos/videos using the OpenEuropa Whitelabel recipes and media templates.
 The profile applies the recipes during installation and post-updates, then seeds a demo default value for existing media items.

-For other projects, apply the recipes shipped with `oe_bootstrap_theme` and mirror the view mode and template setup:
+For other projects, apply the recipes shipped with `oe_whitelabel` and mirror the view mode and template setup:

-- Apply the recipes from `oe_bootstrap_theme/recipes/media_image_copyright`, `oe_bootstrap_theme/recipes/media_remote_video_copyright`, `oe_bootstrap_theme/recipes/media_av_portal_photo_copyright`, and `oe_bootstrap_theme/recipes/media_av_portal_video_copyright` (or create equivalents for additional media bundles).
+- Apply the recipes from `oe_whitelabel/recipes/media_image_copyright`, `oe_whitelabel/recipes/media_remote_video_copyright`, `oe_whitelabel/recipes/media_av_portal_photo_copyright`, and `oe_whitelabel/recipes/media_av_portal_video_copyright` (or create equivalents for additional media bundles).
 - Ensure `field_media_copyright` is available in the view modes you render (for example `default` and any gallery-specific view modes you map).
 If you need it on additional media bundles, add the field configuration for those bundles as well.
 - Reuse the media templates in `themes/oe_showcase_theme/templates/media/` to wrap the media field with the `media_container` and `copyright_overlay` patterns.